 - Whether You Archive Data For Work as well

-1. How Many Games You Wish to Have Installed at a Given Time
+1. How Many Games Do You Wish to Have Installed at a Given Time

-This is a fairly typical consideration.
-The majority of the gamers like to have about 4-5 games installed at any given time.
+This is a typical consideration.
+Most gamers like to have about 4-5 games installed at any given time.

-If you are someone who likes to have only a single or a couple of games installed at a time, then you could get away with smaller 512 GB SSDs.
+If you like having only a single or a couple of games installed at a time, you could get away with smaller 512 GB SSDs.

 Of course, closely related to this characteristic is the average size of the games you like: